 Contact details of the Data Protection Champion

-Data protection queries relating to personal data held by Lumenia should be directed to the Data Protection Champion for Lumenia, Ms Linda Davey her contact details are:
+Data protection queries relating to personal data held by Lumenia should be directed to the Data Protection Champion for Lumenia, contact details as follows:

 Address: Lumenia Consulting Limited, Parkmore Business Park West, Galway, H91 PTT8, Ireland